ZeitM/OversetTest/README.md

-Test case for overset Mesh
+Test case for overset Mesh in OpenFoam